suresh-talasta/PhoneDirectory/README.md

 # PhoneDirectory
 API for Phone number directory with customer details

+Can be verified in postman using the details below.

 Phone Directory API is able to :
 •	Get all phone numbers
 GET